Evrid/Oil-painting-stroke-generation/README.md

 %neighborhood to find the nearby point with the greatest error
 %and paint at this location.

+output will be in the 'text.txt' will be [x-tipX, y-tipY, x+tipX, y+tipY, GotR, GotG, GotB]

 ----------------------------------
 MakeStrokeFinalVersion1SameColorTogether.m

 the result see 'MakeStrokeFinalVersion1SameColorTogether.jpg'

+after begin, it ask you to select an image, best be small like 35k, too big take too long time, you can choose 'reduced8colors.JPG'

 %% paint
 %At the highest level of this painting algorithm, I first created an empty canvas.
 Using a for loop,